-- 8 supervision sessions with AFC nominated and national expert on recorded supervision sessions or demonstration of competencies in live supervision session - Demonstrating reliable scoring of adherence scale (training required) - Exchange of recorded supervision sessions with other (potential)supervisors at least once per year
+- 10 supervision sessions with Anna Freud nominated and/or national expert on recorded supervision sessions or demonstration of competencies in live supervision session. - Demonstrating an understanding of scoring of adherence scale (training required) - Exchange of recorded supervision sessions with other (potential) supervisors at least once per year.